Food safety

 5 Benefits of selling food products on Walmart Marketplace

 • Reliable fulfillment and easy returns: Walmart Marketplace sellers have access to Walmart Fulfillment Services (WFS) to not only store their food inventory but pack and ship orders, too.
-WFS can be a great tool for businesses who might not be able to handle food inventory, packing, and shipping themselves as they scale.
+WFS can be a great tool for businesses that might not be able to handle food inventory, packing, and shipping themselves as they scale.
 In case of a return, sellers can give customers the option to manage them online or in-store, which helps improve customer satisfaction.

 • Product visibility: In addition to the existing customer base, if you have a marketing budget, Walmart Connect can help get your food products in front of not only more people, but the right people, with advertising tools such as Sponsored Product ads, Sponsored Brands, and Sponsored Videos.